Announcing a new Meetup for Amateur Classical Musician's Association!

 Please do not contact Turtle Bay Music School for information.
 If you have any questions, please call[masked]-8565.

-We will start as close to 4:00 p.m. as possible.
+We will start the meeting as close to 4:00 p.m. as possible.
 Your punctuality is greatly appreciated.

 Turtle Bay Music School is located on 52nd Street between 2nd and 3rd Avenues.